gvwilson/sensibleadventures/cloudherd/new.md

 *amma*' me.
 It always makes me think you're planning something."

 "Yes, *amma*," Noxy repeated in exactly the same voice.
-Her mother shot her a dark look, but then her scowl melted into limp smil.
+Her mother shot her a dark look, but then her scowl melted into limp smile.

 In the end they turned to Granna Fee.
 Noxy rummaged through the pantry and packed whatever she could find into a pair of small wicker